MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-analytics-azure-content.md

 - Collect large volumes of data on data assets with known locations.
 - Combine the asset data with real-world reference data.
 - Make the processed data available for spatial analytics in web apps.
-- Something about being fully managed and therefore better than existing solutions.
+- Use fully managed services with built-in features for maintenance, security, and scaling.

 The solution, which is based on [Advanced Analytics Reference Architecture][Advanced analytics architecture], uses these Azure services:

-- Databricks with GIS Spark libraries preprocesses data.
+- Databricks with GIS Spark libraries processes data.
 - Azure PostgreSQL queries data through APIs.
 - Azure Data Explorer handles very fast exploratory queries.
 - Azure Maps visualizes geospatial data in web applications.
-- The [Azure Maps Power BI visual][Getting started with the Azure Maps Power BI visual] feature of PowerBI provides custom reports.
+- The [Azure Maps Power BI visual][Getting started with the Azure Maps Power BI visual] feature of PowerBI provides customized reports.

 ## Potential use cases